muano30/muano/_posts/2021-07-28-Filter Method.md

 console.log(results) [The output of this code is banana and orange]

-2. In the code below we want to get age older or equal to 18.
+2.In the code below we want to get age older or equal to 18.

 const ages = [32, 33, 16, 40];